Gudradain/vue-select-option/README.md

 ]
 ```

-Note: The first letters of all the properties on the objects in the option list are case insensitive.
-I made it that way because javascript convention is to used lowercase letters but when I received a option list from my C# server it was starting with a capital letter.
+Note: The first letter of all the properties on the objects in the option list are case insensitive.
+I made it that way because in javascript we use lowercase letters but when I received a option list from my C# server it was starting with a capital letter.

 ### first